gregrickaby/swr-examples/README.md

 Secondly, all examples use `JSON.stringify` to show the fetched data.
 I didn't want to overcomplicate things, with opinionated markup around displaying data.

-And finally, the `fetcher` below, is a quick one-liner for example purposes:
+And finally, the `fetcher` below, is a quick one-liner for example purposes.
+I wouldn't use this one-liner on in a complex app.

 ```js
 const fetcher = (url) => fetch(url).then((r) => r.json());
 ```

-**SWR accepts any Promise based function or library to handle data fetching.** That means you could totally use something more robust like [Axios](https://github.com/axios/axios).

 ## The `useSWR()` API